joe-reed/adr-tips/README.md

 Put yourself into the mindset of a person from the future, who may be thinking:
 - "This choice doesn't seem optimal today - what was the business or team's situation that led to it?"
-- "We think that X is a better option but want to make sure there’s nothing we’re missing"
+- "We think that X is a better option but want to make sure there's nothing we're missing"
 - "This decision is now having consequence Y - was this considered at the time?"

 A reader should be able to evaluate the reasons behind a decision given a new context and know objectively if they are still true.
 If they are not, they should be able to confidently supersede the decision.

 ## Tips
-### Write your ADR at the time of the decision ⏱️
-Aim to write it up before making the decision, or if not possible, as soon as possible afterwards.

-The ADR itself can be a useful way to summarise thoughts and come to an unbiased outcome.

-Writing an ADR for a decision that has already been made will make being unbiased harder work, to avoid pushing a reader towards a foregone conclusion.

-Writing up what happened a long time after the decision has been made can lead to misremembered context.
-Actual consequences can be unconsciously written as predicted consequences, making the ADR seem prophetic and inaccurately portraying why a decision was made at the time.

 ### Be specific 💯
 Drill down into the precise problem you are trying to solve.
 List assumptions about the future, and the particulars of _your_ situation.
 Provide concrete examples.